Hannes-Soosaar/wellness-app/README.md

     - you can request to change the password from settings to be able to use a regular account too.
     - does not require email verification as this has been done by google or discord

--Request new password.

-    ** a link will be sent to the email you registered with or that you provided **

-    - Allow data sharing with third parties.
-Limits the use of AI. (not active)

-    - Wellness score changes when user updates their weekly activity frequency.
-The system is based on actual activity any change will update the score.
-    -Verify scores update when changing: BMI range, activity level, goal, progress, or health habits -Dependent calculated parameters:  BMI, progress.
-        -Modifiable parameters: Activity, goal, calories (health habits)
+**First time login**

+you will not be allowed to login, before you have verified you email.
+Please verify your email before you login.

+When you first login, there will be a few errors shown and a generic Welcome is used.*
+    - As the first step, please fill in your profile details to get personalized and get rid of most errors.

+ **This is a known bug and is on the fix-list with low priority.*

-## login with MF2
+## login with MFA

+It is recommended to use MFA on all accounts, also the

-    The app uses TOTP for mf2 authentication, the MFA can be toggled from the user Settings page.
+    The app uses **TOTP** for *MFA* authentication.
+MFA can be toggled from the user Settings page.

-    The MFA login was tested with
+    The MFA login was tested with gooogle chrome and  the chrome extension **"Authenticator"**

-## HTTPS

- The app use HTTPS to ensure all data is transfered between the user and the app and comply with GDPR rule.

- - As the development model currently uses self sertification
+    link to the chrome extension website `https://chromewebstore.google.com/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai`

-# Wellness-app
+# The Wellness App
-In version 1.0 the wellness app is designed to help you get into shape with an focus on gathering body composition and weight related metrics.
-All advice and prompts are curated and carefully crafted to give broad and good advice on how to achieve your goals.

-The app assumes you are over 18 and treats all persons as grownups for all and any calculations.
-The app supports two sexes female and male as there are no other formulas available for calculating BMI and body fat content

 ## Profile page
-The profile page holds your basic metrics, that will be used to calculate your progress and metrics.
+The profile page holds your basic metrics, that will be used to calculate your BMI and body fat percentage , it is assumed this will be filled in once. and other subsequent changes are made through the Update menu. using the Physical Properties page

 ## Assessment page

 The Assessment tab is a stand alone, service and is meant not to track your progress but give an assessment of the form you are currently in.

-It does not take into account your age in this version
+Also the assessment pushups and walking time max is not tied with your Performance Progress.*

+Age is not considered when calculating your wellness score based on the assessment.

 ## Overview page

-Give you a graphical view of your progress and wellness
+Give you a graphical and Table views of you progress and goals.The page uses folding menus, so pleas remember to open and expand  your overviews

+Progress chart-
+ Will show you the change of you  physical progress along with your goal if it is weight or body fat related.
+ TODO: a bug is preventing the chart from loading.

+Activities-
+the top level lets you summarize activities by day, by week or by month giving you an overview of the selected periods Activities
+All daily activities  are summarized no daily break down is implemented.

+Calories-
+This view is in development estimated launch is 16.09.2025

 ## Settings page

-Here you can toggle the settings related to your account with the wellness-app
+Here you can toggle the settings related to your account with the wellness-app The functioning operations.

+- Update password.
+- Enable Two factor Authentication.
+- Enable AI
+    TODO: implement a check and conditional for getting the request using the DB.

+Semi functional but not restrictive yet.
+- Enable Email notifications (no notification have been implemented, but require on script and function to run, best done as a separate service that runs once in a while.

+Not functional
+- Allow data sharing with third parties.
+This should lock your account until you login again and reaccept the terms and conditions and pricacy policy essentially suspending your account.

 ## Advice page

 This page is meant fo you to get AI generated advice the questions are hardcoded and meant for the "numbers don't lie" version.

-It can provide Advice for:
+It will provide Advice for:
 -today
 -upcoming week.
 -upcoming month.